 June is Pride Month, a time to both celebrate LGBTQIA+ people and bring attention to systems of queer oppression which need to be dismantled.
-One straightforward show of support for our queer peers is the interrogation of standards of ‘professionalism’ in our field.
-Genetic counselor Ambreen Khan gave a thought provoking presentation at the NSGC 40th Annual Conference on how standards of ‘professionalism’ carry oppressive ideologies.
+One way we can actively support our queer peers is by interrogating the standards of 'professionalism' in our field.
+Genetic counselor Ambreen Khan gave a thought-provoking presentation at the NSGC 40th Annual Conference on how standards of ‘professionalism’ carry oppressive ideologies.
 She demonstrated how ‘professionalism’ encourages obedience and detracts from authenticity and relationship-building.
-This month we aim to bring additional attention to how expectations of behavior and dress modulated by standards of ‘professionalism’ contribute to queer erasure.
+In this piece we aim to bring additional attention to how expectations of behavior and dress modulated by standards of ‘professionalism’ contribute to queer erasure.

 Professionalism and ‘acting the part’